OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-20.md

 ## Exodus 20:16

-“You shall not give false testimony against your neighbour.
+“You shall not bear false witness against your neighbour.

 ## Exodus 20:17